 EF Education First is dedicated to lifelong experiential learning.
-We caught up with Rick, who previously brought groups of students on tour with our sister company Educational Tours and recently transitioned to being a Go Ahead Group Coordinator.
+We caught up with Rick, who previously brought groups of students on tour with our sister company Educational Tours before transitioning to a Go Ahead Group Coordinator.
 This shift meant that Rick switched gears from having students sign up for academic trips to recruiting community members for tours aimed toward adults.
 See how he built a network of loyal travelers while preparing for his first Go Ahead tour to England, Scotland & Ireland.

 Make a travel club